puzzle/kubernetes-techlab/labs/07_troubleshooting_ops.md

 Forwarding from [::1]:9000 -> 9000
 ```

-Don't forget to change the POD Name to your own Installation.
+Don't forget to change the pod Name to your own Installation.
 If configured, you can use Auto-Completion.

-The Metricy are now available with the following Link: [http://localhost:9000/metrics/](http://localhost:9000/metrics/).
+The metrics are now available with the following Link: [http://localhost:9000/metrics/](http://localhost:9000/metrics/).
 Those metrics are shown in JSON.
-With the same Concept you can Access Databases from your local Client or connect your local Development Environment via Remote-Debugging to your Application in the POD.
+With the same concept you can access databases from your local client or connect your local development environment via remote debugging to your application in the pod.

-With the following Link you find more Information about Port-Forwarding: <https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/>
+With the following link you find more information about port forwarding: <https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/>

-**Note:** The `kubectl port-forward`-Process runs as long as it is not terminated by the User.
+**Note:** The `kubectl port-forward`-process runs as long as it is not terminated by the user.
 So when done, stop it with CTRL-C.

 ---

 **End Lab 7**

-<p width="100px" align="right"><a href="08_database.md">deploy Datebases and bind to it →</a></p>
+<p width="100px" align="right"><a href="08_database.md">deploy datebases and bind to it →</a></p>

 [← back to Overview](../README.md)